cortex-lab/alf2neuroscope/README.md

 .tsv: tab-delimited text file.
 This is recommended over comma-separated files since text fields often have commas in.
 All rows should have the same number of columns.
 There should not be a header row; if you want to name the columns, use a metadata file.

 .bin: flat binary file.
-It's better to .npy for storing binary data but some recording systems save in flat binary.
+It's better to use .npy for storing binary dat,a but some recording systems save in flat binary.
 Rather than convert them, you can ALFize a flat binary file by adding a metadata file, which specifies the number of columns (as the size of the "columns" array) and the binary datatype as a top-level key "dtype", using numpy naming conventions.

 # Unique file names
-An extension to ALF that will make archiving and backups easier would be to have each file have a unique filename.
+A proposed extension to ALF that might make archiving and backups easier would be to have each file have a unique filename.
 In this proposal, each file would have a four-part name: object.attribute.HASH.extension, where HASH is the md5 hash of the file.
 The filenames would be long.
-However the important part is in the first two parts, and users can tab-autocomplete when typing them at the command line; because the extension is last, they can also double-click the file to open it in a movie viewer (or whatever).
+However the important part is in the first two parts, and users can tab-autocomplete when typing them at the command line; because the extension is last, they can also double-click the file to open it with a default application such as a movie viewer.